shinesoftware/shineisp-1.5/README.md

 YES, of course!
 Join us by using this free service: https://poeditor.com/join/project?hash=baf0f8490ff29729da4e3fc8fdbb1ca8 It is really simple!
 Select the language you wish to translate and click the button "join"!

+### Zend Framework Code Video Introduction
+This is a simple video preview of the source code and the Zend Framework 2 module structure: http://youtu.be/HGNKwzvtAUE